rothgar/justingarrison.com/content/this-post-is-a-twitter-video.html.md

 author: Katheryn Fox
 title: About Me
 date: 2021-07-15
-description = "If you share this post on Twitter it will show up as an embedded video"
+description: "If you share this post on Twitter it will show up as an embedded video"
 keywords: ["about-us", "about-hugo", "contact"]
 type: about
 ---